Beijing tightens control of personnel flow to curb COVID-19 infections

+Staff members disinfect a waiting room of Beijing Railway Station in Beijing, capital of China, June 18, 2020.
+(Xinhua/Chen Zhonghao)

-BEIJING, June 18 (Xinhua) -- Beijing has published a slew of measures to tighten the control of personnel flow after new clusters of COVID-19 infections emerged, according to a press conference Thursday.
+BEIJING, June 18 (Xinhua) -- Beijing has published a slew of measures to tighten the control of personnel flow following the emergence of several new clusters of COVID-19 infections, a security official said at a press conference Thursday.

 People belonging to three categories are not allowed to leave Beijing, according to Pan Xuhong, deputy head and spokesperson of the municipal public security bureau.